karinpatenge/asktom-spatial/2024/08_RasterAlgebra/scripts/01-setup_compute.md

 3. Install Oracle Database Instant Client

+   Note: Steps 3 and 4 are only required for Oracle Database version 23.4, which does not include `GDAL` in the `$ORACLE_HOME/md`.

    Now, we install the Oracle Instant Clients to be used with the database in the container.
 This is required, since the current 23ai Free Developer image (23.4) does not contain the GDAL distribution in `$ORACLE_HOME/md`.

    ```sh